 Why does my cat stare at me like I owe them money?

-Long answer: that stare is a mix of dominance, curiosity, and performance art.
+Stare is a mix of dominance, curiosity, and performance art.
 Cats use eye contact to assess your intentions, demand resources, and enjoy the show when you squirm.

 WHAT THE STARE REALLY MEANS

 It can be hunger.
 It can be “open the door, I want to not go through it.”
-It can be social bonding, because slow blinks are cat language for you’re acceptable today.
-It can also be your cat checking if you noticed the brand new scratch on your couch.
+It can be social bonding, because slow blinks are cat language for “you’re acceptable today.”
+It can also be your cat checking if you noticed the brand-new scratch on your couch.
 They are tiny judges with fur.

 SIGNS YOU ARE BEING INVOICED